rferreira/hc5/Readme.md

 Example HC5 server that does not appear to work, ways to reproduce the problem:

-1. mvn build and run Main class (this should run on anything JDK8 and older)
+1. mvn build and run Main class (this should run on anything JDK8 and newer but it was tesed on JDK11)
 1. Run apache bench (ab) against it, for example:

 ```text